 Energy Efficiency: A focus on sustainable practices is evident at all Lakeside plants and distribution centers, cutting energy costs and keeping client costs to a minimum.
 Battery-operated forklifts reduce air pollution, windmills provide alternative energy sources, air doors maximize temperature control in freezers – even our lights are energy-efficient, using motion sensors to reduce electricity needs.
 Lakeside also recaptures heat from the exhaust of our boilers to green our operations.

 Reduced Water Usage: Plants and distribution centers employ a process of water recirculation to reduce water needs.
-We’ve also developed a close-loop system to recapture heat from vegetable processing to maximize our resources.
+We’ve also developed a closed-loop system to recapture heat from vegetable processing to maximize our resources.
 By cleaning and treating equipment regularly, Lakeside reduces its water consumption by millions of gallons each year, keeping costs down.

 Recycling: Our plants are very proactive in recycling used oil, cardboard, cans, batteries, and wood pallets to reduce our environmental impact.
 Crops that are not used at our plants are recycled as animal feed or used as fertilizer for fields.